FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 }
 ```

-And the equivalent with nested structure (purely to illustrate behavior; authors should prefer the above structure for simplicity):
+And, the equivalent with nested structure:

 ```js
 "select": {